favorite contents of Asturias

 The Plaza de Riego

 Remember that we had descended the Magdalena street, and possibly now we are going around the Plaza del Fontán.
 Fierro Street then appears, through which we must climb.
 We arrived again at the Plaza de la Constitución and this time we left the Church on our left, on the way to another street that goes down, El Peso street.
-It leads us irremediably to our end of the journey through the old town of Oviedo, leaving us in one of its most illustrious limits: the Plaza del Riego, what It takes its name from the Asturian Liberal General who with his revolt forced the liberal triennium (1820-1823) against the absolutism of Fernando VII.
+It leads us irremediably to our end of the journey through the old town of Oviedo, leaving us in one of its most illustrious limits: the Plaza del Riego, who It takes its name from the Asturian Liberal General who with his revolt forced the liberal triennium (1820-1823) against the absolutism of Fernando VII.
 A small square that is a place for chatting and meeting in the afternoons and nights of the good weather months, especially in the popular San Mateo festivities, when it is full of music and beach bars.

-Text: © Ramón Molleda for asturias.com
+Text: © Ramón Molleda for asturias.com Copyright Ramon Molleda

 Leading companies